matt-halden/streamlit-portfolio/README.md

-# What is this project?
+# Streamlit Portfolio
-This is a web app to showcase Python projects
+This is a simple web app that created a porfolio template from streamlit, built during a Udemy course.

-### Web developments by Matt Halden
+Leverages streamlit, pandas, ssl, smtplib

+Skills: web development, email sending